caush/Clickbait/README.md

 # Variations around the Clickbait Challenge

-The clickbait challenge has been proposed by the [Webis Group](https://webis.de/).
-Description of the challenge can be find in the [Webis.de](https://webis.de/events/clickbait-challenge/index.html) website.
-There is also a [Github page for the challenge](https://github.com/clickbait-challenge) .
+The clickbait challenge has been proposed by a [group of researchers](https://webis.de/).
+Description of the challenge can be foud in the [Webis.de](https://webis.de/events/clickbait-challenge/index.html) website.
+There is also a [Github page for the challenge](https://github.com/clickbait-challenge).

+As we work on clickbait issues using [Huggingface Transformers](https://huggingface.co/), we found this challenge and decided to make a try.

-We copy paste (avril 2022) parts of the information for the sake of simplicity.
-Our solution uses [Huggingface Transformers](https://huggingface.co/)
+We copy paste (avril 2022) parts of the information from the [Webis.de](https://webis.de/events/clickbait-challenge/index.html) website here for the sake of simplicity.
+We complement this information with references and comments on our code.

 ## Synopsis